jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2020/FireEye-Cyber-Trendscape-Report-2020.md

 Japan was the only country that changed the order slightly with an emphasis on detection being expressed by 40% of organizations followed by prevention (35%), containment (13%) and remediation (12%).

-**Analyst Observation**
+> Analyst Observation

-In the US, 25% of participants indicated they had security budgets representing a greater than a 10% share of the overall
+> In the US, 25% of participants indicated
+> they had security budgets representing
+> a greater than a 10% share of the overall
-IT budget.
-The largest security budgets outside of the US were identified in
+> IT budget.
+The largest security budgets
+> outside of the US were identified in
-China (19%) and France (16%).
+> China (19%) and France (16%).

-Japan was the most frugal in terms of security budgets with 22% of organizations reporting a spend of only between 1-3% of the overall IT budget.
+> Japan was the most frugal in terms of
+> security budgets with 22% of
+> organizations reporting a spend of only
+> between 1-3% of the overall IT budget.
-This is notable, considering that 72% of organizations in Japan perceived the risks from cyber threats worsening over the next 12 months.
+> This is notable, considering that 72% of
+> organizations in Japan perceived the
+> risks from cyber threats worsening over
+> the next 12 months.

 *Figure 8.
 Current size of security budget as a percentage of the overall IT budget.*
 A bar chart comparing the distribution of security budget sizes as a percentage of the overall IT budget for Global and Japan.
-Japan has a higher percentage of organizations with budgets in the 1-3% range, while the global average has a higher percentage of organizations with budgets in the 6-7% range.

 *Figure 9.
 Planned budget change for 2020.*
-A bar chart showing the distribution of planned budget changes for 2020.
-The majority of organizations plan to increase their budget, with a significant portion planning increases of 1-9%.
+A bar chart showing the distribution of planned budget changes for 2020, including increases, decreases, and no change.

 ### Value of Cyber Security Solutions, Government and Regulatory Agencies
 Organizations broadly (57%) believed that the cost of cyber security was reasonable for the value it provides.
 A further 25% believed it was inexpensive.
 Countries perceiving cyber security as inexpensive for the value it provides were Canada (42%) and the UK (38%).